nod-ai/llm-dev/halo-models.md

 # Introduction
-This page is project tracker to get halo models like llama3, grok1 etc. working on one or more MI3xx using shark/iree.
+This page is project tracker to get halo models like llama3, Flux.1, Mistral etc. working on one or more MI3xx using shark/iree.

 # Release Goals
-- V1 (Nov 2024) SDXL on MI300X for SPX mode and claims on 8x MI300X CPX mode
-- V2 (Dec 2024) llama3.1 405B sharded across 8 MI300x GPUs performant at level of vLLM PyTorch (Fused Ops Eager Mode)
+- Shark V3.1 (Jan 2025) llama3.1 405B sharded across 8 MI300x GPUs performant at level of vLLM PyTorch (Fused Ops Eager Mode)
-- V3 (?)
-Flux
+- Shark V3.2 (Feb 2025) Flux.1dev and Mistral 8x7B performant

 # Glossary